 Though, given the reputation the battle of Ishval has in the world of FMA and Roy's actions in it, the title "Hero of Ishval" may also double as The Butcher.
 The soldiers in his company who initially bestowed the title on him meant it to be an honor, but many of his foes (especially the homunculi) often invoke it to claim that they are Not So Different and the title is sure to come up in any Hannibal Lecture.
 Roy himself seems to hold the latter view, Case in point being that a homunculi bringing it up in conversation with Roy is an indicator that he/she/it is about to be terminatedwithExtreme Prejudice.

 The same series parodies the trope when a former Serial Killer refers to himself by alias only, stating that his real name would make his opponent piss his pants in fear.
-When his name is revealed, the opponent is not impressed and has never even heard of him, irking the serial killer greatly.
-To be fair, he was famous; Al is just from a small rural town.
+When his name is revealed, Al is not impressed and has never even heard of him, irking the serial killer greatly.
+While it turns out he was in fact famous Al is from a small rural town.